KingMille/AWS-re-Start/README.md

-AWS re/Start Project: Web App with Amazon Aurora Database Overview
+Web App Integration with Amazon Aurora - AWS re/Start Project

+Description
-This project is part of my AWS re/Start course, where I built a web application integrated with a database using Amazon Aurora.
-The goal was to create a functional web app hosted on Amazon EC2 that interacts with a database to store and retrieve user data.
-It was a great opportunity to deepen my understanding of cloud computing, database management, and server configuration.
+This project is a part of my AWS re/Start course, where I developed a web application integrated with an Amazon Aurora database.
+The project involved setting up an Amazon EC2 instance to host the web app, which allows users to input and retrieve data like names and addresses.
+The data is then stored in the Amazon Aurora database.

-Project Structure
-EC2 Instance: Set up to host the web application, providing the necessary environment for app deployment.
-Amazon Aurora Database: Used for data storage, allowing the web app to interact with a scalable database instance.
-Web Application: Developed using HTML and PHP, enabling users to add and view data such as names and addresses.
-Software Installed:
-Apache Server: For serving the web app.
-MariaDB: Database server for interacting with Amazon Aurora.
-MySQL CLI: Command-line tool for direct database management.
-Features
-User Input Form: A simple HTML form that allows users to input their name and address, which is then stored in the Amazon Aurora database.
-Data Retrieval: Users can view the stored data directly from the web app interface.
-Database Management: Ability to manage and manipulate the database directly using MySQL commands within the EC2 instance.
-Challenges & Solutions
-Permission Issues: Encountered permission errors while modifying files within the EC2 instance.
-Resolved these by adjusting user permissions to allow necessary modifications.
+Well-Architected Framework Pillars
+During the project, several pillars of the AWS Well-Architected Framework were considered:

+1. Reliability:
+   - Utilized an Amazon Aurora cluster automatically managed by AWS, which includes two copies of the database.
+This setup ensures high availability and data redundancy in case of failures.
+   - The cluster provides automatic failover capability, allowing the application to maintain uptime with minimal interruption if one instance becomes unavailable.

+2. Security:
-Database Connectivity: Configured the web app to securely connect with the Amazon Aurora database, ensuring smooth data flow between the app and database.
+   - Configured security groups to restrict traffic, allowing access only from my IP address, preventing unauthorized access and ensuring secure communication between the web app and the database.

+3. Cost Optimization:
+   - Chose a burstable instance class for the Amazon Aurora database instead of a memory-optimized class, since the project requirements were not resource-intensive.
+This approach reduced costs while maintaining adequate performance.

+Potential Upgrades Based on Well-Architected Framework Here are some upgrades that could further improve the project, aligned with AWS Well-Architected Framework principles:

+1. Reliability:
+   - Implement multi-AZ deployment for the Amazon Aurora cluster to ensure that data is replicated across multiple Availability Zones, increasing fault tolerance and availability.

+2. Security Enhancements:
+   - Implement user permissions management within the EC2 instance and database, ensuring that only authorized users have access to modify configurations.
+   - Use AWS Secrets Manager to store and manage database credentials securely, instead of hardcoding them in the application, ensuring enhanced security for sensitive information.

+3. Enhanced Cost Optimization:
+   - Explore the use of EC2 Spot Instances for non-critical aspects of the web app, reducing hosting costs.
+   - Migrate static web content to Amazon S3 with CloudFront for faster content delivery and reduced load on the EC2 instance, further optimizing costs.